General info

 A monthly / quarterly / yearly transport pass (‘šalinkarta’ in local slang) is valid for all city transport (tram, bus, trolleybus) and is considered a very good deal.

-How to buy a ticket
+How to buy individual tickets

-If your journey’s under 15 minutes, you can check out (by tapping your card against the reader when finishing leaving the vehicle), so you only get charged for a short-time ticket (20 CZK).
+If your journey’s under 15 minutes, you can check out (by tapping your card against the reader when leaving the vehicle), so you only get charged for a short-time ticket (20 CZK).

 You can also buy an SMS ticket – just send a text to number 90206 and wait for confirmation.
 BRNO20 will get you 20 minutes for 20 CZK, BRNO will get you 75 minutes for 29 CZK and BRNOD will get you 24 hours for 99 CZK.
 This is possible only with a Czech phone number.